Little Women 2020 Oscars win

 Both films focus on biographical stories of larger-than-life tales, animated by the extravagant costumes and appeared on predictions lists from the likes of Vanity Fair and IndieWire as shoo-ins.

-For Julian Day, costume designer of Rocketman, whose work on Bohemian Rhapsody went without nomination last year this snub must have felt like déjà vu.
-Of the 2019 snub, Christopher Laverty, author of Fashion in Film, told Culture Whisper: 'Recreating iconic costumes from a relatively fresh era is incredibly difficult.'
+For Julian Day, costume designer of Rocketman, whose work on Bohemian Rhapsody went without nomination in 2019 this snub must have felt like déjà vu.
+Of the earlier snub, Christopher Laverty, author of Fashion in Film, told Culture Whisper: 'Recreating iconic costumes from a relatively fresh era is incredibly difficult.'

 Snubbed: Rocketman, costume by Julian Day